Chinese cruiser Yangwei: Career

 On 23 June 1884, Yangwei was present alongside Chaoyong, as well as the corvette Yangwu and the sloop Kangji, when the Chinese vessels met their French Navy counterparts.
 The French ships dwarfed their Chinese counterparts, and following a discussion between the leaders of each fleet, the French put on a firing demonstration.
-Afterwards, the Chinese fleet broke up with Yang-Wu headed to Foochow (now Fuzhou), and the two cruisers sailed back to Taku.
-The Sino-French War broke out shortly afterwards, although Yangwei saw no action, there was speculation that the two cruisers might be sent to break the French blockade of Formosa.
+Afterwards, the Chinese fleet broke up with Yang-Wu headed to Fuzhou, and the two cruisers sailed back to Taku.
+The Sino-French War broke out shortly afterwards, although Yangwei saw no action, there was speculation that the two cruisers might be sent to break the French blockade of Formosa (Taiwan).
 She and Chaoyong were sent south to Shanghai in November, but were then brought back north after concerns were raised about growing Japanese influences in Korea.

 Battle of Yalu River

 Following the war, Chaoyong and Yangwei continued to operate together.
 They operated out of Taku, but since the water froze over during winter, they would spend that part of the year in the Korean port of Chemulpo (now Incheon).
 During the First Sino-Japanese War in 1894, Yangwei remained with the fleet and was supporting troop transports when they made contact with a Japanese fleet on the morning of 17 September.

 As the Japanese fleet moved in, the Chinese fleet moved away from anchor and attempted for form up in a line.
 However, the manoeuvre was botched and Yangwei was one of four ships which ended up behind the others.
 This was due to a lack of maintenance over the years; with their equipment out of date they could barely make 10 kn.
 Orders had been given for the ships to operate in pairs, with Yangwei and Chaoyong teamed together.
 This battle plan was alien to the premise of their design, inherent in the lack of armour for ships about to fight in the line of battle.

 At a distance of 3000 yd, the Japanese fleet targeted the Chaoyong and Yangwei.
 Within a few minutes, fires broke out on both ships, which quickly engulfed the central superstructures with its numerous wooden partitions covered with thick layers of flammable varnish applied over the years.
 Yangwei fought no more, and eventually beached on a reef several miles south with the loss of the majority of her crew.
 The morning following the battle, she was destroyed by a spar torpedo from a boat of the Japanese cruiser Chiyoda.
 The Japanese fleet had kept their distance, only sending in their smaller boats to investigate, fearing a counterattack by the Chinese using torpedoes.